Foreign relations of China: Papua New Guinea

 Diplomatic relations with Papua New Guinea were established in 1976, soon after Papua New Guinea became independent.

 Papua New Guinea is one of China's biggest trade partners in Oceania.
 Papua New Guinea exports far more to China than does any other Pacific Islands country, and imports three times more from China than does any other such country.
 It is also one of the few countries in the region to maintain a trade surplus in its relations with China; its surplus reached a record high of A$427m in 2010.

-In 1999, the government of Prime Minister Bill Skate recognised Taiwan.
+In 1999, the government of Prime Minister Bill Skate recognized Taiwan.
 Skate lost power less than a week later, and Papua New Guinea's diplomatic recognition reverted to China.

 In 2003, Chinese embassy in Port Moresby published a statement of concern in reaction to comments in the Papua New Guinea press questioning the justification for PNG's relations with the People's Republic.
 The embassy statement insisted that relations between the two countries were mutually beneficial, reasserted Chinese claims to Taiwan, and concluded: "It is our sincere hope that the local [PNG] media will report on China and its relations with PNG in a just and objective way, so as to further enhance the mutual understanding and friendship between the peoples of our two countries."

 In July 2003, PNG Governor General Sir Silas Atopare visited China, re-affirmed his country's adherence to the One China policy, and, according to a statement published by Chinese embassy, "thank[ed] the government and the people of China for their commitment in providing aid to PNG's development".

 In 2005, relations cooled somewhat when Papua New Guinea, along with Fiji, supported Taiwan's wish to join the World Health Organization.

 It was announced that members of the Papua New Guinea Defence Force would receive training provided by China.
 Traditionally, military training aid in Papua New Guinea had been provided by Western countries, namely, Australia, New Zealand and the U.S.